Texas is one of the best states in the country to see an impressive diversity of birds.

 Birders travel to Texas from all over the country to see the tropical species of south Texas, the winter birding bonanza of the gulf coast, and legendary spring migration along the coastline.

-So how many different birds have been found in Texas?
+How many bird species have been found in Texas?

-655 bird species have officially been accepted to the Texas state list, as of December 2020.
+Texas officially has 657 bird species accepted on the state list, as of December 2022.
 This is the second most in the nation, behind California’s 676 species.

 Who Decides Which Birds Make the Official List?